Robert-Nickel/bdd.guru/00_Nickel_BDD.md

     Background
     Scenario Outline (or Scenario Template)
     Examples
-and even less secondary keywords used for comments, tags, data tables and doc strings, which are relevant for this principle.
-Interestingly, the keywords 'example' and 'scenario' are used as synonyms here, which also hints towards them being very similar.
+and even less secondary keywords used for comments, tags, data tables and doc strings, which are not relevant for this principle.
+'scenario outline' and 'examples' provide the possibility to loop through similar scenarios with different aspects of examples (similar to table tests), but are not of further interest at this point.
+Interestingly, the keywords 'example' and 'scenario' are used as synonyms here, which also indicates that they are very similar.
 An example for a specification that contains a feature, a rule and two scenarios from the world of poker is the following.

     Feature: Pay the winner